-A sprain is a resultant of a stretch or a tear in a ligament.
-A ligament is a soft tissue that connects one bone to another and is comprised of several bands of tissues.
+A sprain is the result of a stretch or a tear in a ligament.
+A ligament is a soft tissue that connects one bone to another and consists of several bands of tissues.
 Generally, the ankles, wrists, and knees are the most vulnerable to sprains.

 Causes, Symptoms, and Treatment of Sprain

 Sprains can be briefly categorized into mild, moderate and severe types.
-Mild sprain occurs when the ligament gets slightly stretched and the fibers suffer minor damage.
-Moderate sprain occurs due to a partial tear to the ligament and the person may feel a looseness in the joint.
+A mild sprain occurs when the ligament gets slightly stretched and the fibers suffer minor damage.
+A moderate sprain occurs due to a partial tear to the ligament and the person may feel a looseness in the joint.
 In the case of a severe sprain, chances run high that the ligament has completely torn, resulting in excruciating pain.
-This would make the joint non-functional and would require a surgery.
+This would make the joint non-functional and would require surgery.

-The treatment process may include the use of an MRI or ultrasound scan, which help to determine soft tissue damage.
+The treatment process may include the use of an MRI or ultrasound scan to help determine soft tissue damage.
 Physical therapy may be recommended by the doctor to alleviate the pain and strengthen the injured area.